top of page

 One Lesson Per Week

-Each week, at whatever time suits you, complete one lesson: read the Plato dialogue, watch Dr Cuddeback's lecture (~1 hr), take the short quiz.
+Each week, at whatever time suits you, complete one lesson: read, watch, or listen to the Plato dialogue (~1 hr), watch Dr Cuddeback's lecture (~1 hr), take the short multi-choice quiz.
 Total: roughly 1.5–2 hours.

 SMALL GROUP